onursaner/veriyapilariveprojeler/Selection Sort Projesi.md

 # Selection Sort Projesi

-1) [22,27,16,2,18,6] serisinin, insertion sort ile aşamaları yukarıdan aşağı olacak şekildeki gösterimi:
+1) [22,27,16,2,18,6] serisinin, insertion sort ile aşamaları yukarıdan aşağı olacak

 ```
 [22,27,16,(2),18,6]